belle2/basf2/online_book/basf2/introduction.rst

 Basf2 particles
 ^^^^^^^^^^^^^^^

+Sometimes you will need to write particles' names in plain text format.
+Basf2 adopts the convention used by ROOT, the PDG, EvtGen, ...

 To show information about all the particles and properties known to basf2, there is a tool `b2help-particles`.

 .. code-block:: bash

+    b2help-particles --pdg 313 # how should I write the K*(892)?
     b2help-particles B_s       # what was the pdg cod of the B-sub-s meson again? b2help-particles Sigma_b-  # I've forgotten the mass of the Sigma_b- !
+    b2help-particles Upsi      # partial names are accepted
-    #b2help-particles         # lists them all
+    #b2help-particles          # lists them all (this is a lot of output)

+.. note:: In the next lesson you will need to use these names.

 Other useful features
 ^^^^^^^^^^^^^^^^^^^^^